 Step 6: Configure Transit Firewall Network¶

-Transit and Spoke Gateways have now been deployed, next step is to deploy and enable the Firewall for traffic inspection.
+Transit and Spoke Gateways have now been deployed.
+You must now deploy and enable the Firewall for traffic inspection.

-Let’s start with enabling the firewall function and configure the FireNet policy.
+To enable the firewall function and configure the FireNet policy:

 - Navigate to MULTI-CLOUD TRANSIT -> Transit FireNet -> #1 Enable Transit FireNet on Aviatrix Transit Gateway